Trust Based Philanthropy

 Putting the principles of trust-based philanthropy into practice we hope to create authentic relationships built on trust with our grantee partners.
 We believe our commitment to shared power will produce stronger relationships and ultimately change the culture of philanthropy.
 Change is a slow, long-term process but we are committed and glad our grantee partners are too.

-Trust-based philanthropy aligns with our core values.
-This philosophy gives our Foundation a framework to guide our relationships with grantee partners.
-Also, as a relatively new foundation, we have the luxury of flexibility and can use this to our advantage as we craft our path alongside our grantee partners.
+Relationship-centered philanthropy aligns with our core values.
+As a relatively new foundation, we have the luxury of flexibility and can use this to our advantage as we craft our path alongside our grantee partners.

 Solicit and act on feedback